Enjoy a great snowmobiling tour on Europe's 2nd largest glacier. Pick-up offered from all major hotels in Reykjavik.

 Available pick-up points: Arctic Adventures’s pick-up list.
 If you would like to meet us on location instead, check out our Snowmobiling tour from Gullfoss.

 The price of the tour is for one person when sharing a two-person snowmobile.
-For solo or odd number of bookings you must book a solo snowmobile for 6.000 ISK extra.
+Please choose the solo ride option when booking in odd numbers.
+Also, if you want to ride alone on the snowmobile select the “solo on a snowmobile” option.
+For solo or odd number of bookings, you must book a solo snowmobile for 6.000 ISK extra.

 If you wish to have a solo snowmobile but do not have a valid drivers license then you can book an extra guide to operate your snowmobile for an additional 40.000 ISK.
 Please contact our sales desk for further information and booking.